Category: fashion

 This concern was raised by Next-Gen Assembly member Kendall Ludwig.
 “Fashion is not adapting to circularity, circularity is trying to keep up with fashion,” said Ludwig.
 Currently the industry is not demanding new structures, instead it is asking next-gen materials to scale in existing fast fashion structures.
 Until we address the entire business model, rather than trying to gloss over it with innovation and circularity initiatives, little will change.

 This was echoed by Grace Forrest, Founding Director of Walk Free.
 “Without discussing a living wage and addressing mass overproduction, but talking about circularity, to me it’s like discussing if the tooth fairy is real.
 Because mass overproduction is the major issue.
 We can’t circulate our way out of the problem.” said Forrest.
 Too often, at sustainability-centred events, the focus is disproportionately placed on the environmental impact of the fashion industry, with the human and social costs still looked to as an afterthought, or treated as a simple tickbox exercise.
-But, sustainability requires an intersectional approach to tackle both environmental and social impacts; innovation and circularity initiatives that exist within supply chains rife with human suffering and exploitation are not truly sustainable.
+But innovation and circularity initiatives that exist within supply chains rife with human suffering and exploitation are not truly sustainable.
 “You cannot squeeze suppliers on price and speed and still claim sustainability.
 Those pressures are direct drivers of exploitation.
-Real resilience comes from fair pricing, long-term supplier relationships and realistic production timelines.”
+Real resilience comes from fair pricing, long-term supplier relationships and realistic production timelines,” said Forrest.

 We need the industry to move away from sustainability as a corporate ambition, and towards the people, communities, and ecosystems that sustain the industry itself.